bevry-archive/buildr/README.md

 # Welcome to Buildr.
-The JavaScript Package Buildr.
+The JavaScript Project Checker, Bundler, & Compressor.

 ## Installation

 1. [Install Node.js](https://github.com/balupton/node/wiki/Installing-Node.js)

+1. Install CoffeeScript

+		npm -g install coffeescript

-2. Install Buildr
+1. Install Buildr

 		npm -g install buildr

-3. Optional.
+1. Optional.
 If you would also like to support image compression

 	- On OSX